jurassix/http-benchmark/README.md

  - __get__ - submits a http or https get request for the specified URL
  - __concurrency__ - number of threads to execute in parallel for each Request URL
  - __actions__ - number of request each concurrent thread will make.
 Actions are executed in series.
- - __throttle__ - number of miliseconds to wait between actions
+ - __throttle__ - number of milliseconds to wait between actions
  - __report__ - produces a basic statistics object explaining the outcome of each URL
  - __verbose__ - toggles realtime request logging
  - __start__ - starts the scenario

 ## Simple Usage:
-The below example will create 10 paralell threads.
+The below example will create 10 parallel threads.
 Each thread will execute 5 actions in series.
-The action will be a single Http request to google.
+The action will be a single Http request to Google.
 Each action will wait for the previous action to complete and then add a 1000ms delay before starting.
 A basic report will be displayed that shows statistics about the scenario as it playout out.
 A total of 50 requests will be made.

     Scenario = require 'http-benchmark'